mmmigrants/transpacific-food-coop.github.io/_posts/projects/2020-04-10-Vancouver-SingTaoVanTakeout.md

     url: "/assets/images/projects/CA-SingTaoVanTakeout/screenshot.jpg"
     alt: "Chinese Restaurants in Vancouver, Burnaby, Richmond, and the Lower Mainland"
 ---
-<p>A list of Chinese Restaurants in Vancouver, Burnaby, Richmond, and the Lower Mainland, whether they are doing takeout, and which platforms they use.</p>
+<p>A bilingual list of Chinese Restaurants in Vancouver, Burnaby, Richmond, and the Lower Mainland, whether they are doing takeout, and which platforms they use.</p>